Home About Kingston Admission Academic Programs Library Alumni Clinic Contact Us

 The Bachelor of Science program in Oriental Medicine provides students with complete training in medical science, acupuncture, Oriental Medicine and herbology theories foundation necessary for studying the Master of Science in Oriental Medicine which prepare students to become qualified practitioners in Acupuncture, Herbologist or Oriental Medicine.
 Students will practice of breathing exercise, Qi Gong, and Chinese hand manipulation therapy technique, Tuina, and acupressure.
 Upon completion of the Bachelor of Science in Oriental Medicine, students are prepared for assistant or management careers at an Acupuncture

 clinic and practice Tuina and acupressure to help patients relieve pains and discomfort.
-Students are also prepared to advance their education to the bachelor level of the Oriental medicine or to the Master of Science in Oriental Medicine.
-Students should note that performing acupuncture or the needling on human body is only permitted with a valid acupuncturist license which is only issued to practitioners who successfully pass CALE.
+Students are also prepared to advance their education to the Master of Science in Oriental Medicine.
+Students should note that performing acupuncture or the needling on human body is only permitted with a valid acupuncturist license which is only issued to practitioners who successfully pass California Acupuncture License Examination (CALE).
 Students may refer to the website of California Acupuncture Board, www.acupuncture.ca.gov for further detail on licensing and requirements.

 Program Objectives